Jami Mosque (Toronto)

-Built in 1910 as a Presbyterian church, the building was purchased in 1969 by Toronto's small, predominantly Bosniak and Albanians Muslim community and converted into the city's first Islamic worship centre.
+Built in 1930 as a Presbyterian church, the building was purchased in 1969 by Toronto's Muslim community, and converted into the city's first Islamic worship centre.

+History

+Jami's congregation was founded in 1961 and first met in a leather shop near Dundas West and Keele.
+The structure that now houses the mosque was originally built in 1930 by John Francis Brown & Son as the High Park Presbyterian Church.
+In 1969, the Muslim Society of Toronto secured funds from King Faisal of Saudi Arabia to secure purchase the church building as a home for the pre-existing congregation and as Toronto's first permanent mosque.

 While Jami originally held a large number of Tablighi Jamaat followers, the numbers declined after a large influx of Gujarati Muslims immigration led to the leasing of a hall in eastern Toronto; and the eventual 1981 purchase of a building converted to Madina Mosque, which became the spiritual hub of Tablighi Jamaat.
 Jami then drifted towards finding leadership in the Muslim Students Association.